MSauermilch/liri-node-app/README.md

     liri.js

-From here all the server functions are run.
+From here the server functions are run.
 We have several dependences that load up.
 Axios makes our requests to Bands-in-town and OMDB while Spotify has its own api.
 To format some response data from bands-in-town we employ moment.js.
-Finally we are using Node's File System to grab our Key.js file and our Random txt file.
+Currently we are attemping to use Node's File System to grab our Random txt file (which is corrently a future feature) to randomly search spotify.

     var axios = require ("axios");
     var Spotify = require("node-spotify-api");